GonzoReal/Gonzalo_Aguilar_Projects/README.md

 - Who are the top 10 console players
 - how much is the highest payout in total earnings
-- Does highest payout and total earnings have any outliers
+- Does highest payout and total earnings have any outlierss